 Some survivors tell their stories for the first time by agreeing to be portrayed for this project.

-Many of these exiles and survivors came to Latin America many years ago to start a new life.
-This project allows me to enter for a brief moment into their lives to learn a little about them, and their experiences, and has all...
+Many of these exiles and survivors came to Latin America many years ago to start a new life...
 See more